Brainchip-Inc/akida_examples/doc/user_guide/engine.rst

 programming different Akida chips, and performing inference on them.

-It is is a "lightweight" library tagetting Micro Controller Unit (MCU).
-Models that have been trained/converted models (offline) can be passed for inference.
+It is a "lightweight" library targeting Micro Controller Unit (MCU).
+Models that have been trained/converted (offline) can be passed for inference.

 The program generation part must be done on a host PC, using the whole Akida library containing what is called Hardware Backend.
-Refer to the `model hardware mapping <akida.html#model-hardware-mapping>`__ section for datails on how to achieve this.
+Refer to the `model hardware mapping <akida.html#model-hardware-mapping>`__ section for details on how to achieve this.

-The engine library is deployed in source.
+The engine library is deployed as source files.
 The deployment can be done using the python package CLI:

 .. code-block:: sh